How to add components using script in Unity

 How to efficiently add or remove component

-As we discussed above, adding or removing component during run-time will affect the performance of your game.
-So, how to go about it?
 This is very similar to instantiating a prefab in Unity.
 The best way is to add the component in the editor and disable it.
 You can enable the component when required and disable when not required.

 Adding a component using Unity editor

-Select the Gameobject and click Add component in the inspector window.
+Select the game object and click Add component in the inspector window.

 Unity Addcomponent window

-Enable and disable component script
+Enable and disable component using script

 Get the attached component and then enable it when required.
 One thing to note here is, the GetComponent function works even with disabled components.